-Consult a counselor to help you deal with events and traumas that time can’t heal by itself.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you deal with events and traumas that time can’t heal by itself.
+Simply click here to connect with one via BetterHelp.com.

 “Time heals all wounds.”
 Everyone’s heard that old cliché.
 A well-meaning friend or relative may have even said it to you during or after a difficult event.